karmaniverous/stan/.stan/system/parts/90-response-format.md

 - Coverage (first presentation):
   - For every file you add, modify, or delete in this response:
-    - Provide a plain unified diff “Patch” that precisely covers those changes (no base64).
+    - Provide a plain unified diff “Patch” that precisely covers those changes.
   - Do not include “Full Listing” blocks by default.
   - On request or when responding to a patch failure (FEEDBACK), include “Full Listing” blocks for the affected files only (see FEEDBACK exception and “Optional Full Listings” below).
 Exact Output Template (headings and order)

 Use these headings exactly; wrap each Patch (and optional Full Listing, when applicable)